What does the research say?

 1. Releases feel good hormones

 Swimming, like all exercise, releases endorphins in your brain.
-These are natural feel-good hormones that increase positivity and bring about a sense of wellbeing and happiness.
+These are the hormones that make you feel good.
+They help to increase positivity and bring about a sense of wellbeing and happiness.

-Furthermore, studies in rats have found that swimming can help to promote the growth of new brain cells in parts of the brain which break down during chronic (long-term) stress.
-Although this has only been tested in animals so far, the idea follows that this could potentially have the same effect in humans.
-It’s therefore suggested that swimming might enhance our ability to manage and cope with stress.
+Some research has shown that swimming may help to treat stress.
+For example, a few studies in rats have found that swimming can help to promote the growth of new brain cells in parts of the brain that break down during chronic (long-term) stress.

 It’s thought that swimming is a particularly good way to relax your body, soothe your mind and reduce anxiety.
 Some spas even play relaxing music that you can only hear when you put your head under the water!